HCaldwell95/javascript-project/README.md

 - <a href="https://kinsta.com/blog/css-text-outline/" target="_blank">Kinsta</a>
   - Demonstrated the use of '-webkit-text-stroke-' applications which allowed me to implement into my own project.
+- <a href="https://chat.openai.com/" target="_blank">ChatGPT</a>
+  - Provided constant code checking and alternative methods.
+I utilised ChatGPT a lot when encountering errors with the workspace or certain bugs that would appear.
+It was very helpful to have the errors explained and broken down, allowing me to resolve them with ease.

 ### Media

   - Favicon: https://favicon.io/emoji-favicons/christmas-tree

   - candy-cane-border.jpg:

   - frozen-glass:
   Image by <a href="https://www.freepik.com/free-vector/realistic-ice-texture-illustration_22900014.htm#query=frozen glass&position=8&from_view=search&track=ais&uuid=5244508f-d949-4938-9a0c-ee0014b5e54e](https://www.freepik.com/free-vector/realistic-ice-texture-illustration_22900014.htm#query=frozen%20glass&position=8&from_view=search&track=ais&uuid=5244508f-d949-4938-9a0c-ee0014b5e54e)">Freepik</a>